Author Gail Z. Martin joins SciFiChick.com again to talk about how her writing went last year, as well as her new books below!

 When we went into quarantine, I thought that it would be a boon for getting a lot of writing done without distractions.
 What I didn’t expect was the toll that stress, anxiety and situational depression would take on the thinking, creating and putting words on page parts of the writing process.

-Creativity is hard when you’re stressed, worried, frightened, anxious, depressed or angry.
-Keeping to routines and maintaining focus becomes a slog—and then when goals aren’t met, that adds the stress of ‘failing’.
+If you have ever experienced this before, you will know that creativity is hard when you’re stressed, worried, frightened, anxious, depressed, or angry.
+Keeping to routines and maintaining focus becomes a slog-and then when goals aren’t met, that adds the stress of ‘failing’.

 My biggest a-ha moment was when I realized how much I was adding to my own stress by berating myself for not being as productive as usual-in highly unusual times.
 I realized that could become a vicious circle and ultimately lead to complete paralysis.
 So the best thing I did was to let go of the normal measurements and be thankful for whatever I was able to produce.